 It is often easy to overlook the damage alcohol causes in our society.
-Unlike other drugs like cocaine, it is legal.
-Alcohol continues to be encouraged as a social “lubricant” in our busy world as a way to unwind or to have fun.
-As summer events (such as music festivals) begin to rev up, perhaps it is time to review some important statistics about the alcohol-related health and social harms in BC and Canada.
+Unlike other drugs, it is legal.
+Alcohol continues to be encouraged as a “social lubricant” in our busy world as a way to unwind or have fun.
+As summer events begin to rev up, perhaps it is time to review some important statistics about the alcohol-related health and social harms in BC and Canada.

 Types of Harms Related to Alcohol